kaftanovaa/kbzhyshka/README.md

 People who track their daily nutrition intake.

 ### Problem
 People want to track daily nutrition, but existing apps are cluttered, push premium paywalls, use generic norms, and require too many taps to log a meal.
-For users with eating disorders, calorie-focused interfaces can be triggering.

 ### Our Solution
 Our bot solves this: one message `200/30/15/45` logs calories, protein, fat, and carbs instantly, and shows progress toward a personalised daily norm calculated from the user's body, activity, and goals.